jashk/Crunchyroll.bundle/README.md

 Changes
 =======
+v2.1.2:
+* Fixed bug preventing some shows from displaying seasons properly
+* Added episode counts to each season

 v2.1.1:
 * Added a countdown to episode release to upcoming episode descriptions.
 * Changed the object type of upcoming episodes to play nice with Plex Home Theater.